SebaFarias/hack-that-startup-2-individual/Readme.md

 Send requests to [http://localhost:8000](http://localhost:8000) to use it.

 The app will reload if you make edits.\
-You will also see any request recived in the console.
+You will also see all request recived in the console.